-Beyond this, giving the Atheist evidence goes against Scripture, because the Atheist already knows that God exists:
+Beyond this, the Atheist doesn’t need evidence, because he/she already knows that God exists:

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.
 For what can be known about God is plain to them, because God has shown it to them.
 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So they are without excuse.
 (Romans 1:18-20, ESV)